2021 RTP Application Guidance

 - Service Contracts - Contracted services for any combination of labor, equipment rental and operation, and/or materials

-- Land Acquisition - Appraised value of land — applications submitted for land acquisition must include development of recreational trail
+- Land Acquisition - Appraised value of land — applications submitted for land acquisition must include the development of the recreational trail

 - Donated Land - Appraised value of land donated after fully executed agreement with SCPRT with proper documentation of land value

-- Materials - Materials needed to complete project such as, lumber, steel, fasteners, concrete, stone, culverts, mulch, seed, etc.
+- Materials - Materials needed to complete projects such as lumber, steel, fasteners, concrete, stone, culverts, mulch, seed, etc.

-- Donated Materials - Fair market value of materials donated to project with proper documentation from provider
+- Donated Materials - Fair market value of materials donated to the project with proper documentation from the provider

 - Trail Signs & Trailside Amenities - Educational/interpretative signage, shelters, benches, trash receptacles, lights, kiosks, etc.

-- Equipment - FEMA equipment rates – see website at fema.gov/schedule-equipment-rates
+- Equipment - FEMA equipment rates – see the website at fema.gov/schedule-equipment-rates